SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

     **Note:** The maximum performance of disks varies with instance families.
 A single r5 instance can deliver up to 200,000 IOPS.
 For higher storage I/O performance, we recommend that you use g5se.
 For more information, see the "g5se, storage optimized instance family with enhanced performance" section in [Instance families](/intl.en-US/Instance/Instance families.md).

--   Provides an ultra high packet forwarding rate.
+-   Provides an ultra-high packet forwarding rate.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors or Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors.
+-   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) or Intel ® Xeon ® Paltinum 8269CY \(Cascade Lake\) processors for consistent computing performance.
 -   Offers a CPU-to-memory ratio of 1:8.
--   Provides a fast and reliable network based on large computing capacity.
+-   Provides high network performance based on large computing capacity.
 -   Suitable for the following scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
     -   High-performance databases and in-memory databases